Field trip supervision and off-site events

 Set your participants up for success by informing them about bus safety prior to the field trip.
 Safety is the upmost priority and can be achieved through efficient training.
 Children especially need reminders about school bus safety as they can easily forget some critical information.

 If participants are meeting you at the location, provide clear directions and meeting instructions.
 For those who may follow behind the bus, remind them to keep a safe following distance, and always stop for the bus when they have their lights on and stop sign present.

 - Make sure there is a fully stocked first-aid kit available, and all chaperones or hosts are trained in basic first aid.

 - Should any of your participants have specific medical needs, you must make certain they are accommodated.
 Plan ahead if any participants require daily medication.

 - Plan to accommodate any participant’s special dietary needs.

 - If any of your participants have physical limitations, the event site must accommodate them.

-- Clearly detail and post all reules and expectations so that no one is confused or disappointed.
+- Clearly detail and post all rules and expectations to keep everyone involved well informed.

 Pulling off a great field trip takes some structured planning and watchful eyes.
 By addressing questions, collaborating with professionals, and attending to logistical details, you will promote a safe and enjoyable experience for everyone involved.